adamflorin/loom/README.md

 You can then add behaviors in the same way to the same rack.

-So long as they're all in the same rack, they'll be treated as a single Player.
+So long as they're all in the same rack, they'll be treated as a single player.
 (You can actually put multiple racks on a same track to have multiple players.)